-- 1. Stream one will comprise the majority of applications, which will be scheduled mainly on the basis of oldest cases first.
-This includes new applications made after the commencement of the IPA as well as those cases that were under processing prior to the new procedures coming into force.
-Within this stream, cases will be scheduled according to the following stages and order of priority: - (i) pending subsidiary protection recommendations; - (ii) pending appeal at the former Refugee Appeals Tribunal; - (iii) pending refugee status recommendations. - Stream two will also be processed on the basis of oldest case first.
-Stream two pertains to both cases that were open before the commencement of the IPA and those lodged after that meet specific prioritisation criteria: - The age of applicants under this provision the following cases will be prioritised: (i) unaccompanied minors in the care of Tusla; applicants who applied as unaccompanied minors, but who have now aged out; applicants over 70 years of age, who are not part of a family group; - (ii) the likelihood that applications are well-founded....; - (iii) the likelihood that applications are well-founded due to the country of origin or habitual residence (specifically, Syria, Eritrea, Iraq, Afghanistan, Iran, Libya and Somalia); - (iv) health grounds - applicants who notify the IPO after the commencement date that evidence has been submitted, certified by a medical consultant, of an ongoing severe/life threatening medical condition will be prioritised.
+- (i) pending subsidiary protection recommendations; - (ii) pending appeal at the former Refugee Appeals Tribunal; - (iii) pending refugee status recommendations. - 2.
+Stream two will also be processed on the basis of oldest case first.
+Stream two pertains to both cases that were open before the commencement of the IPA and those lodged after that meet specific prioritisation criteria: - The age of applicants under this provision the following cases will be prioritised: unaccompanied minors in the care of Tusla; applicants who applied as unaccompanied minors, but who have now aged out; applicants over 70 years of age, who are not part of a family group; - (ii) the likelihood that applications are well-founded....; - (iii) the likelihood that applications are well-founded due to the country of origin or habitual residence (specifically, Syria, Eritrea, Iraq, Afghanistan, Iran, Libya and Somalia); - (iv) health grounds applicants who notify the IPO after the commencement date that evidence has been submitted, certified by a medical consultant, of an ongoing severe/life threatening medical condition will be prioritised.

 Indicators: Regular Procedure: Personal Interview 1.
-Is a personal interview of the asylum seeker in most cases conducted in practice in the regular procedure?
-2. In the regular procedure, is the interview conducted by the authority responsible for taking the decision? \square Yes \square No 3.
-Are interviews conducted through video conferencing? ☐ Frequently ☒ Rarely ☐ Never
+Is a personal interview of the asylum seeker in most cases conducted in practice in procedure?
+If so, are interpreters available in practice, for interviews?
+2. In the regular procedure, is the interview conducted by the authority responsible for taking the decision? \Box Yes \Box No 3.
+Are interviews conducted through video conferencing?
+Frequently Rarely Never 4.
+Are interviews conducted through video conferencing?
+5. Can the asylum seeker request the interviewer and the interpreter to be of a specific gender? o If so, is this applied in practice, for interviews? △ Yes □ No △ Yes □ No